usemytools/Docs/en/smart-tank-controller/user-guide/device-installation.md

 weight: "1"
 ---

+# Smart Tank Controller - Sensor Installation with extended 6m sensor wire #

+Smart Tank Controller sensor installation is very easy with extended 6m sensor wire.
+It is just like plug and play installation.

+Following is the device installation diagram of Smart Tank Controller with extended 6m sensor wire.

+{{< figure src="../smart-tank-controller-device-installation-6m-sensor-wire.png" >}}

-# Smart Tank Controller - Device Installation #
+# Smart Tank Controller - Sensor Installation without extended wire #

 Following is the device installation diagram of Smart Tank Controller.